 As couple you may be facing lots of conflict between you or you may feel very distant and that you are growing apart.
 Issues might be infidelity, lack of trust, poor communication, different goals and values, lack of intimacy or family and parenting issues.
 Without any blame, I can support both of you to understand your relationship and then work together with you, towards your goals.

 How Counselling Works

+I offer a compassionate and non judgemental service where you will have the space and time that you need for yourself.
 I'll work with you to build up trust and rapport between us, so that you can feel comfortable in exploring what is painful for you.
-I'll then be able to tailor my counselling approach to your needs, whether that is using techniques to counter negative thoughts or patterns of behaviour (such as CBT), or a deeper psycho-dynamic exploration of the difficulties you are facing.
-We work at your pace, and I'll be able to offer a facilitating perspective, that will help you grow and change.
+We will go at your pace, but I'll also gently challenge you to help you learn more about yourself.
+I’ll tailor my counselling approach to your needs, whether that is using techniques to counter negative thoughts or patterns of behaviour (such as CBT), or a deeper psycho-dynamic exploration of the difficulties you are facing.
+Our focus will be to improve your quality of life, in the areas that you bring to counselling.

 Training, qualifications & experience

 I use an integrative approach, which means that I draw from a number of counselling models, including psychodynamic, attachment based, humanistic and cognitive behavioural therapy.
 I tailor my approach to your needs and I offer both short and longer term work.